alexvanacker/dockerized-idp-testbed/README.md

 If you wish to test your SSO with a different email domain, then edit `ldap/users.ldif` file, where the user emails are defined.
 You can also add users there if you wish.

-If you want to add users, you can copy an existing user but you have to change both `uid` fields and the `mail` field.
+If you want to add users, you can copy an existing user, but you have to change both `uid` fields and the `mail` field.
 Example:
 ```
 dn: uid=newuser,ou=People,dc=idptestbed